AzureAD/entra-id-inbound-provisioning/README.md

 The project directories are organized by the integration platform / tool that you'd like to use for implementing your API client.

-* **LogicApps** directory: Do you prefer using Azure LogicApps for your inbound provisioning integration?
+* [**LogicApps** directory](./LogicApps): Do you prefer using Azure LogicApps for your inbound provisioning integration?
 This sub-directory hosts a sample Logic Apps workflow (CSV2SCIMBulkUpload) to help you get started!
-* **Postman** directory: Looking for a Postman collection to evaluate the inbound provisioning API?
+* [**Postman** directory](./Postman): Looking for a Postman collection to evaluate the inbound provisioning API?
 Your search ends here.
 This sub-directory has Postman request collection and environment files to help you get started!
-* **PowerShell** directory: Are you a PowerShell scripting fan?
-This sub-directory has a sample CSV2SCIM PowerShell script that can read any CSV file and convert the contents to a SCIM Bulk request payload that you can send to the inbound provisioning API endpoint.
+* [**PowerShell** directory](./PowerShell): Are you a PowerShell scripting fan?
+This sub-directory has a sample CSV2SCIM PowerShell script that can read any CSV file and convert the contents to a SCIM bulk request payload that you can send to the inbound provisioning API endpoint.

 ## Contributing